MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 If you forgot to add your project to the TOC, see [Add your project to the WDK TOC \(in OP\)](#11-finishing-touches-add-your-project-to-the-wdk-toc-in-op-).

-##20. ** CP Cordintator -- Create a pull request to the LIVE branch
+##C3.
+Create a pull request to the LIVE branch
 Due to the significance of the LIVE branch, we use a different process to move changes into it.
 Rather than merge locally, we're going to do a pull request.

 1. Go to GitHub and **compare the LIVE branch to the MASTER branch**: